falcosecurity/falco/proposals/20200828-structured-exception-handling.md

 	(fd.filename in (python, go))))
 ```

-The exceptions are effectively syntatic sugar that allows expressing sets of exceptions in a concise way.
+The exceptions are effectively syntactic sugar that allows expressing sets of exceptions in a concise way.

 ### Advantages